damienfirerock/gamefi-tokens/README.md

 ## Global State Management

-- Transactions Slice: This is mainly for showing errors from Metamask (i.e. 'User rejects signing')
-- Multisig Slice: This is for managing requests wherein signatures are sent to the backend for the hot wallet to run the transaction
+- Airdrop Slice

 ## Frontend

-- This is a very simple app with only one main page (MultiSig.tsx)
+- This is a very simple app with only one main page (Airdrop.tsx)

-## Backend

-- This project uses its own API handler (https://nextjs.org/docs/api-routes/introduction)
-- As there is only one main backend API (to receive the signature and submit transaction via a hot wallet), there shouldn't be a need to have a complicated separate backend spun up